- Prayer and Worship

 F.C.
 Journaling: Read slowly the following quote from Faithful Citizenship and write in your prayer journal about what strikes you about the quote and how it relates to you personally.
 Pray for understanding and the grace to respond to God’s call.

-1. The Church’s obligation to participate in shaping the moral character of society is a requirement of our faith.
+9. The Church’s obligation to participate in shaping the moral character of society is a requirement of our faith.
 It is a basic part of the mission we have received from Jesus Christ, who offers a vision of life revealed to us in Sacred Scripture and Tradition.
 To echo the teaching of the Second Vatican Council: Christ, the Word made flesh, in showing us the Father’s love, also shows us what it truly means to be human (see Gaudium et Spes, no. 22).
 Christ’s love for us lets us see our human dignity in full clarity and compels us to love our neighbors as he has loved us.
-Christ, the Teacher, shows us what is true and good, that is, what is in accord with our human nature as free, intelligent beings created in God’s image and likeness and endowed by the Creator with dignity and rights.
+Christ, the Teacher, shows us what is true and good, that is, what is in accord with our human nature as free, intelligent beings created in God’s image and likeness and endowed by the Creator with dignity and rights as well as duties.

 A.C.T.S.: This acronym stands for Adoration, Confession, Thanksgiving, and Supplication.
 You can use the acronym to help you pray for issues you care about and for help in acting as a faithful citizen.